Buz Sawyer: Books and reprints

 The daily Buz Sawyer has been reprinted by Comics Art Showcase, Dragon Lady Press and Comics Revue.
 Manuscript Press has published two books collecting the daily strip from the beginning.
 Only a few scattered Sundays have ever been reprinted.
 The comic strip was also adapted into a Better Little Book, Buz Sawyer and Bomber 13.

 In 2011, Fantagraphics Books published the first in a series of books reprinting the daily strips, along with selected Sunday strips.
 The first volume covers the daily strips from 1 November 1943 (the first strip) until 5 October 1945 (when Buz leaves the Navy).
 The second volume covers daily strips from October 1945 to July 1947, along with the Salvaduras Sunday sequence, and came out in 2012.
 The third volume covers daily strips from July 1947 to July 1949, and came out in 2014.
 The fourth volume covers daily strips from July 1949 to June 1952, and came out in 2016.
+The fifth volume covers daily strips from June 1952 to May 1955, and came out in 2025.